bitrise-io/devcenter/_articles/code-signing/ios-code-signing/ios-auto-provisioning.md

     weight: 3

 ---
 Manage your code signing files on [bitrise.io](https://www.bitrise.io).
-You can use iOS automatic provisioning to automatically generate the required Provisioning Profiles for your project.
+You can use iOS automatic provisioning to automatically download or generate the required Provisioning Profiles for your project.

 With automatic provisioning, the `iOS Auto Provision` step will manage the Provisioning Profiles.
 You only have to upload the .p12 certificate files manually to [bitrise.io](https://www.bitrise.io).